fa15073/big/start.md

 2. love, hate, and marriage

   *Misanthrope*, *misogynist*, and *misogamist* are built on the Greek root *misein*, to hate.
-The misanthrope hates mankind (Greek anthropos, mankind); the misogynist hates women (Greek gyne, woman); the misogamist hates marriage (Greek gamos, marriage).
+The *misanthrope* hates mankind (Greek *anthropos*, mankind); the *misogynist* hates women (Greek *gyne*, woman); the *misogamist* hates marriage (Greek *gamos*, marriage).
-Anthropos, mankind, is also found in anthropology (an-thra- POL'-a-jee), the study of the development of the human race; and in philanthropist (fa-LAN'-thra-pist), one who loves man- kind and shows such love by making substantial financial contri- butions to charitable organizations or by donating time and energy to helping those in need.
+  *Anthropos*, mankind, is also found in anthropology (an-thrə-POL'-ə-jee), the study of the development of the human race; and in philanthropist (fa-LAN'-thra-pist), one who loves mankind and shows such love by making substantial financial contributions to charitable organizations or by donating time and energy to helping those in need.
 The root gyne, v man, is also found in gynecologist t ,'iF o- KOV-a-3ist or jin-KOV-a-jist), the medical specialis ho